scimmyjs/scimmy-routers/README.md

 *   ```context``` - optional function specifying the method to invoke to provide additional context to SCIM requests.
     *   Evaluated for each request, it can return anything, with the returned value passed directly to the ingress/egress/degress handler methods.

+*   ```baseUri``` - optional function specifying the method to invoke to determine the URL to use as the base URI for any location properties.
+    *   If specified, it must return either `null`/`undefined`, or a valid URL string beginning with `https://`.
+    *   If omitted, or if it returns `null`/`undefined`, location properties will default to relative paths.

 *   ```docUri``` - optional string specifying the URL to use as the documentation URI for the service provider authentication scheme.

-*   ```baseUri``` - optional function specifying the URL to use as the base URI for any location properties.
-This enables absolute URLs instead of relative URLs (if function is not set or `undefined` is returned).